FHIR-NZ/FHIR-NZ.github.io/codesystem/ethnic-group-level-2.md

 Description
 -----------
-The level 2 ethnicity classifiation is a two-digit grouping.
-It includes six '9' series codes.
-For more information about the ethnicity data protocols for collecting, recording, and using data on the ethnicity of people treated by the NZ health and disability sector see the [2017 Ethnicity Data Protocol](https://www.health.govt.nz/publication/hiso-100012017-ethnicity-data-protocols).
+The ethnicity classification codes are sourced from Stats NZ's Ethnicity New Zealand Standard Classifications 2005 v2.0.
+For more information about the protocols for collecting, recording, and using data on the ethnicity of people treated by the NZ health and disability sector see the [HISO 10001:2017 Ethnicity Data Protocols](https://www.health.govt.nz/publication/hiso-100012017-ethnicity-data-protocols).

 Table of codes
 -----------